Children + Coeliac : Exploring the impact of diagnosis and how to support and help your child to learn to live with Coeliac Disease.

 - Denial – Maybe the result is wrong.
 Maybe we need a retest.
 Perhaps if we just carry on as we are, it will go away… like a virus.

 - Anger – Why my child?
 It’s not fair.
-This has massive implications for all the plans we had which we ‘can’t’ do anymore.
+This has massive implications for him/her and for all the plans we had which we ‘can’t’ do anymore.

 - Worry – What if someone feeds them something or they decide to eat something that makes them sick?
 What happens if they get ‘glutened’?
 Will they ever get well?